The Princess' Man: International broadcast

 On September 2, 2012, members of the cast, namely Park Si-hoo, Song Jong-ho and Hong Soo-hyun, attended a promotional concert at Tokyo International Forum to promote the airing of the series on Japanese satellite channel BNK-BS.

 It aired in the Philippines on the GMA Network from November 19, 2012 until February 7, 2013.

 It aired in Sri Lanka on TV Derana under the title Sihina Kumara (සිහින කුමරා) from March 2014.

 It aired in Australia and New Zealand on eMedia Network's iON broadcasting service Lanka Vision, a broadcasting service aimed at Sri Lankan Australians and Sri Lankan New Zealanders, via a live and delayed feed from Sri Lankan network, TV Derana in 2014.

 It aired in Kurdistan on Kurdsat under the title Seung Yoo (سۆنگ یو).

 It aired in Thailand on Channel 7 under the title Jomnang Kabot Huajai (จอมนางกบฏหัวใจ) from July 30, 2015.

 It aired in Chile on ETC TV under the title El Hombre De La Princesa in August 2018, dubbed in Spanish.

 It aired in Peru on Willax TV under the title El Hombre De La Princesa in July 2019 and October 2020, dubbed in Spanish.

+It aired in Colombia on Canal Capital under the title El Hombre De La Princesa in July 2026 and, dubbed in Spanish.